Ragheb2464/BCompose_Mac_Version/README.md

   - This is a precompiled version of BCompose;
   - The code will require 8 cores;
   - The pre-compiled example is for Stochastic Network Design Problems;
-  - Some features may not be fully functional.

 #TBC